 What's the issue?

 The Clean Water, Clean Air, and Green Jobs Environmental Bond Act of 2022 (commonly referred to as “the Bond Act”) passed in November 2022.
-The largest investment in the environment in the history of New York State, the Bond Act provides $4.2 billion for projects that improve public health, increase access to nature, and protect people from the consequences of climate change, like deadly heat and flooding.
+The largest investment in the environment in New York State’s history, the Bond Act provides $4.2 billion for projects that improve public health, increase access to nature, and protect people from the consequences of climate change, like deadly heat and flooding.
 We now have the opportunity to influence how these funds will be distributed.

 What's our vision?

 We envision a state with a healthy environment and vibrant communities that are actively preparing for whatever climate change brings our way.
-We are thrilled that the Bond Act passed and that the state is making such an investment in the land, air, water, and communities of New York.
-Think zero-emissions school buses, solar panels on schools, cleaner lakes and rivers, and so much more.
+We are thrilled that the state is making such a big investment in New York’s land, air, water, and communities.
+Think zero-emissions school buses, solar panels on schools, cleaner lakes and rivers, and more.

 What's the status?